 \subsubsection{\textbf{Reviewer Agent}}

-Existing objective metrics, such as CLIP Score and Inception Score, may identify superior video generation models, but often struggle to differentiate among candidates from the same model using the same prompt.
+Existing objective metrics, such as CLIP Score and Inception Score, may identify superior video generation models, but often struggle to differentiate among candidates generated by the same model.
 Similarly, the widely adopted VBench has significant limitations.
-For instance, some of its metrics, like "dynamic degree," are overly simplistic, merely measuring pixel changes rather than accurately reflecting character action.
-More critically, VBench's "Consistency" metrics, based on single-clip segmentation, prove unsuitable for multi-shot animation, which inherently involves frequent character and scene changes.
+For instance, some of its metrics, like "dynamic degree", are overly simplistic, merely measuring pixel changes rather than accurately reflecting character action.
+More critically, VBench's "Consistency" related metrics, based on single-clip segmentation, prove unsuitable for multi-shot animation, which inherently involves frequent character and scene changes.